neymika/SURF22/README.md

 ## :weary: Week 2
   * 6/21: Still have COVID. :disappointed: :shit: :skull:
-  * Bokeh is a problem child sometimes, so in case of anything
+  * Bokeh is a problem child sometimes, so in case of any issues, can just run the same code the same way but make sure matplotlib is at least installed.
   * Made a quick script of the steepest descent code.
 Will make clean and debug.